imkiran13/all-setups/cm4grtb2j001o08l9g01s0atl.md

 ### 2\.
 Setup State Backend

-Create an S3 bucket to store Terraform state files and enable versioning, configure it as a backend in your [`main.tf`](http://main.tf).
+Create an S3 bucket to store Terraform state files and enable versioning if someone deletes state file we can take backup of it, configure it as a backend in your [`main.tf`](http://main.tf).
 Ensure that the bucket is set up before proceeding.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1733907238859/91a8b42b-571a-44a1-addc-3d1a06f1f9bf.png align="center")